 Usually a gooseneck trailer or a cramped trailer, the single level means it can haul vehicles in areas with low overheads.
 They can hold anywhere from 2-4 vehicles, depending on the size.
 The length of the trailer makes them a bit less maneuverable than a single-car hotshot trailer.

 However, similar to the single-car, they’re great for taking to places where clearance may be doubtful.
 They also have the advantage over the multi-car trailer in that they can be pulled by dual-wheeled pick-up trucks with a gooseneck or a lightweight chassis with dual wheels.
 This allows for greater flexibility and team driving for faster transport.

 Multi-Level, Multi-Car Open Trailer

 When someone mentions a car or truck transporter, you usually think of high-volume trailers with two levels.
 With incredible engineering and great operators, these trailers can move up to 10 vehicles in one shot.
 These are bulk movers that aren’t logical for door-to-door transport.
-Instead, these run from terminal to terminals, dealerships, auctions, and more.
+Instead, these run from terminals to terminals, dealerships, auctions, and more.
 That being said, almost any car, truck, or SUV on the road today has been on one of these at one point or another.
-These require a semi-truck to tow due to the weight and are restricted due to height and maneuverability issues.
+Due to the weight, these require a semi-truck to tow and are restricted due to height and maneuverability issues.

 Covered – Enclosed Auto Transport